Is San Miguel de Allende safe? What to expect as a tourist

 is san miguel de allende safe

-This charming colonial-style city founded in 1542 and located in the east part of Guanajuato state is known for its colorful buildings and its welcoming vibe.
+This charming colonial-style city founded in 1542 and located in the eastern part of Guanajuato state is known for its colourful buildings and its welcoming vibe.

 Made up of narrow streets and some of the country’s best gastronomy, it is here you can find everything from artisan wine to chocolate making workshops.